 I've been told my existing Aegon plan fund value is moving to Aegon Retirement Choices (ARC)

-If we’ve told you we’ll automatically transfer your existing plan fund value to your ARC account - we’ve already done some checks to make sure that transferring is right for you.
+If we’ve told you we’ll automatically transfer your existing plan fund value to your ARC account - we’ve already done some checks to assess if this would be the best approach for you.
 We’ve calculated that the total annual Aegon charges we’ll take from your ARC account will either be the same or lower than your total annual charge on your existing plan.
 We may review our charges in the future.

 Your letter may have highlighted that you have a protected tax-free cash entitlement under the existing scheme.
-We’ll arrange for this protection to be carried over into the ARC scheme.
-This entitlement could potentially be lost on a transfer out, however we’re able to retain this by making a block scheme membership transfer of funds to the new scheme.
-There is no further action required by you to retain this right.
+This entitlement could potentially be lost on a transfer out, however we’re able to carry this protection over into the ARC scheme by making a block scheme membership transfer of funds.
+There is no action required by you to retain this right.
 Your exact tax-free cash entitlement will depend on a number of variable factors and will be calculated when you come to take your benefits.

 If you’re not sure transferring is right for you, you should speak to a financial adviser.
 If you don’t have one you can find one in your local area on the unbiased.co.uk website.

 If you make any changes to your existing plan before the transfer is complete – this may affect the terms of this transfer offer.

 This is dependent on the investment you choose.
 Investment costs on ARC are different to those on your existing plan.
 When we come to transfer your plan we’ll reassess it before we automatically transfer your fund value.
 If we can't demonstrate that this would be the best approach for you, we'll write to you to let you know we'll no longer be automatically transferring your plan without you telling us to.

 I have more than one plan with Aegon – why does the letter only

 mention one of my plan numbers?
 Are you transferring all my